 The Post-Gazette reports that in Pennsylvania, where cyber-charter schools have been particularly popular, other public schools are beginning to offer their own version of virtual education in order to compete.
 Superintendents are finding that cyber-education may be the best way to compete with charters offering foreign language at the elementary school level and other perks, in light of increasing budget cuts and dwindling sources.
 Because their taxpayer dollars move to the charter schools with every student that enrolls in cyber-education, the school system is doing everything in its power to bring those students – and their funding – back to the public schools in the state.

-With technology permeating every aspect of our culture today, it seems only reasonable that cyber-schooling would eventually enter the public school realm.
-While the verdict is still out on whether these online schools are an effective way of educating students, there appears to be no doubt that virtual education is becoming a model for the future.
+With technology permeating every aspect of our culture today, cyber-schooling will be another way of delivering K-12 education especially in situations and times when it is not possible to attend in-person classes.
+While the verdict is still out on whether these online schools are an effective way of educating students, there is no doubt that virtual education is the model for the future.